February 20, 2026

 Speeding tickets fall under “traffic violations,” and in most cases, they are not criminal offences.
 But they do affect your driving record and may increase your insurance rates.
 According to Nolo, a legal information resource, speeding violations are one of the leading reasons drivers see insurance premium increases.

-Not all speeding tickets are the same.
+Not all speeding ticket violations are the same.
 Here are the most common types drivers receive:

 This happens when you drive faster than the posted speed limit.